-Other recoverable in the subsequent months from NHAI
+COVID 19 Lockdown, which is recoverable in the subsequent months from NHAI

 Debts due by officers of the company, firms in which any director is a partner or private company in which any director is a member except JVs and Subsidiaries are Rs.
 Nil (Rs.
 Nil).